adder/statistiekBasisCursus/index.md

 ### Assistenten

 - Bachelor of Science in de Biologie en Bachelor of Science in de Chemie: Koen Van den Berge (Koen dot VanDenBerge @ UGent dot  be)
-- Bachelor of Science in de Biochemie en Biotechnologie: Jeroen Gillis (jeroen dot gillis at UGent dot be)
+- Bachelor of Science in de Biochemie en Biotechnologie: Jeroen Gillis (Jeroen dot Gilis at UGent dot be)
-- Bachelor of Science in de Biomedische Wetenschappen: Elke Debrie (elke dot debrie at UGent dot be)
+- Bachelor of Science in de Biomedische Wetenschappen: Elke Debrie (Elke dot Debrie at UGent dot be)

 ### Statistiek